prof-rossetti/intro-to-python/README.md

     + Process Analysis and Diagramming
     + Design Thinking and User Centered Design

-Projects:
+Project(s):
   + "Freestyle" Project

-### Data Analysis and Visualization in Python
+### Data Science in Python

-This module introduces students to data processing, analysis, and visualization techniques in Python.
+This module provides a more in-depth introduction to data processing, analysis, and visualization techniques in Python.

 Instructional Units: